dekuNukem/duckyPad/getting_started.md

 * No storage media is 100% reliable, so it is very important to **`make backups`**!

-* To do so, press `Save as...` and select a empty folder.
+* To do so, press `Save as...` and select an empty folder.

 * Or just manually copy everything on the SD card to somewhere else.

-* To restore a backup, format the SD card in [FAT or FAT32](resources/pics/format.PNG), then copy everything back.
+* To restore a backup, [format the SD card in FAT or FAT32](resources/pics/format.PNG), then copy everything back.

 ### Run it!

 Eject the SD card from your computer, insert it into duckyPad, plug it in.
-It should start up and display the profile names and key names, as well as the customized colors.
+It should start up and display the profile names and key names, as well as the customised colours.

 * Press a key to execute the corresponding script.